PROFILE

 and permitted its community membership to lapse.

-Cote d'Ivoire's contemporary political
+Cote d'Ivoire's contemporary political history

-Felix Houphouet-Boigny, President of the
+Houphouet-Boigny, President of the republic and

-the Rassemblement Democratique Africain (RDA),
+Rassemblement Democratique Africain (RDA), the

-the leading pre-independence inter-territorial
+leading pre-independence inter-territorial

 political party in French West African